StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 While I don't believe that it is possible to perfectly discern individual circumstances, I believe that it may be done in all circumstances to the point of no longer having moral weight.
 In other words, you do not need the exact decimal value of your bank account balance to know whether or not you are capable of helping out a friend in need.
 Similarly, you do not need to have kept track of exactly how much time you've spent with your family in the last week to know that going in to work on Saturday morning (no matter how urgent your boss makes it sound) is wrong.

-As with proposition 4, while this proposition does not need to be true 100% of the time for this argument to work, I personally believe that it is actually true 100% of the time.
+As with proposition 4, while this proposition does not need to be true 100% of the time for this argument to work, I personally believe that it is actually true 100% of the time (100% of the time, that is, to the point where individul circumstances no longer carry moral weight).

 ### Proposition 6: It is possible to do right